ivbykov/HelloWorld/README.md

 # Hello, World!
-This is a traditional in computer programming project
+This is a traditional project in computer programming.